 Once a flight record is selected, the flight monitor interface is displayed and the flight is re-enacted in real time.
-Check the Monitor Flight chapter above to learn how this window operates.
+Check Section 11.1, "Monitor Flight" to learn how this window operates.

+11.4.
 Graph Data

 Select this button and you are prompted to select a flight record file, either a .telem file recording telemetry data or a .eeprom file containing flight data saved from flash memory.